aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 Here, the account that the package is published under, `upgrade_and_govern`, has the authority to change the `GovernanceParameter` values from the genesis values to the new `parameter_1` and `parameter_2` values.

-There is also a new module, `transfer.move`:
+There is also a new module called `transfer.move`:

 ```rust title=transfer.move
 :!: static/move-examples/upgrade_and_govern/upgrade/sources/transfer.move module